mowne67/mowne67/README.md

 ## 🚀 About Me

+Experience: Will be dynamically updated
-I'm a Data Scientist and Full Stack AI Engineer(Experience: Will be dynamically updated) with a Bachelors in Aerospace Engineering (with electives in Data Science) from **IIT Madras**.
+I'm a Data Scientist and Full Stack AI Engineer with a Bachelors in Aerospace Engineering (with electives in Data Science) from **IIT Madras**.
 I love building scalable solutions at the intersection of data, AI, and making impactful acceleration with my solutions.
 Currently based in Bangalore, India.

 ---